VincentKacperski/PROG1990---Task-Manager/ReadMe.txt

 Roles and Responisibilities

 [Nate]
--Developed the function deleteAtPoint() and addAtAPoint() function -Performed testing of the deleteAtEnd(), deleteAtBeginning() and deleteAtPoint functions.
+-Developed the function deleteAtPoint() and addAtAPoint() functions.
+-Performed testing of the deleteAtEnd(), deleteAtBeginning() and deleteAtPoint functions.
--Performed testing of the deleteAtPoint() functions -Added error handeling for the main menu and file load on program start to handle string and floating point inputs
+-Performed testing of the deleteAtPoint() functions.
+-Added error handeling for the main menu and file load on program start to handle string, integer, floating point, and negative integer inputs.

 [Caleb]
--Developed the addAtEnd() function and addAtBeginning() function;
+-Developed the addAtEnd() function and addAtBeginning() functions.
 -Developed the fileSave() and fileLoad() functions that allow the user to save all requested data into a file.
+-Developed the getString() function that allowed for flexible string inputs.
--Performed testing on the fileSave() and fileLoad() functions and solved issues related to data correpution
+-Performed testing on the fileSave() and fileLoad() functions and solved issues related to data correpution.
+-Performed testeing and validation for the getString() function.

 [Vincent]
--Developed the printAllTasks(), searchTask(), updateTask and the printRange() function -Tested the printAllTasks(), searchTask(), updateTask() and printRange(), addAtBeginning() addAtEnd() functions.
+-Developed the printAllTasks(), searchTask(), updateTask and the printRange() function.
+-Tested the printAllTasks(), searchTask(), updateTask() and printRange(), addAtBeginning() addAtEnd() functions.
 -Included error handleing for the printAllTasks(), searchTask(), updateTask, printRange() deleteAtPoint(), deleteAtEnd and the deleteAtBeginning() functions to invalidate integer inputs.
--Improved user documentation by adding commentsa and fixing program typos
+-Improved user documentation by adding commentsa and fixing program typos.

 Testing Details
--Tested all functions for invalid integer inputs such as negative values -Tested all functions for invalid floating point inputs such as negative values -Tested the main menu and file load upon program start was tested for string inputs -The fileSave function as tested to make sure all data was stored correctly in sequential order.
+-Tested all functions for invalid integer inputs such as negative values.
+-Tested all functions for invalid floating point inputs such as negative values.
+-Tested the main menu and file load upon program start was tested for string inputs.
+-The fileSave function as tested to make sure all data was stored correctly in sequential order.